 Countercyclical capital buffer 2016 Q3

-Norges Bank has advised the Ministry of Finance to keep the countercyclical capital buffer for banks unchanged.
-The decision basis for the Bank's advice is presented in the September 2016 Monetary Policy Report.
+Norges Bank is responsible for preparing a decision basis and advising the Ministry of Finance on the level of the countercyclical capital buffer for banks four times a year.
+The buffer rate is set at 1.5 percent effective from 30 June 2016.
+The decision basis for Norges Bank's advice on the countercyclical capital buffer in 2016 Q3 is presented in the September 2016 Monetary Policy Report (3/16).

+The persistent rise in household debt ratios and high property price inflation in recent years are signs that financial imbalances have built up.
+Over the past year, corporate credit growth has been moderate and household credit growth has edged down.
+House prices have risen sharply recently.
 High house price inflation may lead to higher growth in household borrowing, increasing household sector vulnerabilities, with a higher risk of an abrupt decline in demand and bank loan losses further ahead.
-On the other hand, continued low growth in the Norwegian economy may dampen credit growth in both the household and corporate sector.
+In isolation, this suggests that the countercyclical capital buffer could be raised.
+On the other hand, continued weak growth in the Norwegian economy may dampen credit growth in both the household and corporate sector.
+In addition, there has been some increase in banks’ loan losses.
+In such a situation, a higher countercyclical capital buffer will increase the risk of banks tightening their supply of credit to the corporate sector.